jonbenronron/Stapler/README.md

 ### Dependences
 Pdf handling is done with PyPDF2. <br/>
-GUI is done with tkinter. <br/>
+GUI is done with tkinter.
+(Included in python standard library.) <br/>

 ### How to:
 1. Download and install python 3 from [Python](https://www.python.org/), if not installed. <br/>
 2. Download and put the Stapler to a directory of your choice. <br/>
-3. Open command prompt and navigate to the directory that contains the main.py file. <br/>
+3. Open command prompt and navigate to the directory that contains the main.py file.
+Example: <br/>
+  - Windows: `cd C:/path/to/Stapler`
+  - Mac/Linux: `cd root/path/to/Stapler`
-4. Write following commands <br/>
+4. Write following command: <br/>
-  - `python -m pip install -U pip` (This upgrades the package manager [PyPi](https://pypi.org/)) <br/>
-  - `python -m pip install tkinter` (This package is needed for general user interface [Tkinter](https://docs.python.org/3/library/tk.html)) <br/>
-  - `python -m pip install pypdf2` (This package is needed to manipulate the pdf-files [PyPDF2](https://pypi.org/project/PyPDF2/)) <br/>
-  - `python main.py` <br/>
+  - `python main.py`
 5. Program should start working now. <br/>

 ### Notes:
-Python package manager 'pip' should be installed already in newer versions of python.
-At this point Stapler won't run without 'tkinter' and 'pypdf2' packages.
+- Program will ensure [pip](https://pypi.org/project/pip/) and automaticly install [PyPDF2](https://pypi.org/project/PyPDF2/) package if it's not already installed.
+In future this is not needed because executable version of application will include all packages you need to run it.

 ### Future plans:
 - [X] Object oriented approach.
 (Working with this at the moment.)
 - [ ] Split feature that allows user to split a page from pdf when needed.
 - [ ] Make it executable stapler.exe (windows) and stapler.app (mac).
+- [ ] Change file handling into sqlite data bases.

 ### Known bugs:
 - [X] Unmerged pdf-files can't be saved.
 (OO-approach will probably fix this issue.)
-- [ ] Saving has some issues.
+- [X] Saving has some issues.
 - [ ] Pdf info is not transfered to the newly created pdf files.